-- Intra-layer integration-similar to the conventional selfattention, the hi-attention projects hidden representations to queries, keys and values and integrates the values in the same layer by matching the corresponding queries and keys. - Inter-layer integration-based on the keys and values generated by historical layers, the hi-attention in the current layer integrates the historical-layer values by matching the current-layer queries with the corresponding historical-layer keys. - Cross-coder integration-in the conventional Transformer, only the values from the topmost encoder layer are integrated.
-In the proposed Hiformer structure, values generated from not only the top encoder layer but also the lower encoder layers are integrated in the crosscoder attention.
-For the lower layers, the key-value pairs generated for the intra-layer attention are reused.
+- Intra-layer integration-similar to the conventional selfattention, the hi-attention projects hidden representations to queries, keys and values and integrates the values in the same layer by matching the corresponding queries and keys. - Inter-layer integration-based on the keys and values generated by historical layers, the hi-attention in the current layer integrates the historical-layer values by matching the current-layer queries with the corresponding historicallayer keys. - Cross-coder integration-in the conventional Transformer, only the values from the topmost encoder layer are integrated.
+In the proposed Hiformer structure, values generated from not only the top encoder layer but also the lower encoder layers are integrated in the cross-coder attention.
+For the lower layers, the key-value pairs generated for the and, a fully, connected, feedforward, sub-layer.
+These three intra-layer attention are reused.
+Authorized licensed use limited to: Chinese University of Hong Kong.
+Downloaded on January 11,2024 at 02:31:02 UTC from IEEE Xplore.
+Restrictions apply.